Anirban780/AudioScape/README.md

 # Audioscape

 ## 🎵 Overview
 Audioscape is a feature-rich music streaming web application built using the **MERN stack**.
 It allows users to search, play, and manage music using the **YouTube Data API**, while also storing their listening history in **Firestore**.
-The project features a **custom music player** and **AWS S3 integration** for user-uploaded tracks.

 ## 🚀 Features
 - 🎧 **Search & Play Music** via YouTube Data API